 Repligen (RGEN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the drug developer had gained 6.78% over the past month.
-This has outpaced the Medical sector's gain of 4.66% and the S&P 500's gain of 4.69% in that time.
+Coming into today, shares of the drug developer had gained 5.36% in the past month.
+In that same time, the Medical sector gained 3.51%, while the S&P 500 gained 2.33%.

-Investors will be hoping for strength from RGEN as it approaches its next earnings release.
-On that day, RGEN is projected to report earnings of $0.31 per share, which would represent year-over-year growth of 55%.
-Meanwhile, our latest consensus estimate is calling for revenue of $93.89 million, up 35.15% from the prior-year quarter.
+RGEN will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.31, up 55% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $93.89 million, up 35.15% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for RGEN.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for RGEN should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-RGEN is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate has moved 0.09% higher within the past month.
+RGEN is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that RGEN has a Forward P/E ratio of 131.5 right now.
-For comparison, its industry has an average Forward P/E of 27.5, which means RGEN is trading at a premium to the group.
+Valuation is also important, so investors should note that RGEN has a Forward P/E ratio of 132.11 right now.
+Its industry sports an average Forward P/E of 28.02, so we one might conclude that RGEN is trading at a premium comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report